 Rene Bernards is a scientist affiliated with the Antoni van Leeuwenhoek.
 He explains what smoking does to people’s cells.
 They mutate.
 Someone who smokes a pack a day for a year can count on 150 of those mutations—in every cell—in the lungs.
-That is apparent from international research.
+This has been established by international research.
 “The good thing about this research is that we can now provide molecular proof that smoking is the cause of cancer.”

 Full disclosure: René Bernards is not involved with the recent and ground-breaking in-ternational research into the effect of smoking on mutations.
-Mutations that lead to can-cer.
-The senior scientist of the Antoni van Leeuwenhoek and professor of molecular car-cinogenesis at the University of Utrecht can thus discuss the importance of the research without any self-interest.
+Mutations that lead to cancer.
+The senior scientist of the Antoni van Leeuwenhoek Antoni van Leeuwenhoek hospital, which specialises in oncology (the diagnosis and treatment of cancer) and professor of molecular carcinogenesis at the University of Utrecht is therefore able to discuss the importance of the research objectively.

 “We knew of course that smoking can cause cancer.
-Now we can—as a forensic re-searcher—also deliver proof of who the culprit was,” Bernards says.
+Now we can— using forensic research—also deliver proof of who the culprit was,” Bernards says.
 “Smoking leaves fingerprints in the DNA of cancer, in the form of specific mutations.
-We can now deter-mine what caused those mutations.”
+We can now determine what caused those mutations.”

 The study was published in Science in early November.
 Researchers analyzed changes in the genes of more than 5,000 tumors.
 Cancerous tissue from the lungs, but also from 16 other organs for which it was suspected that smoking caused the cancer.
 On the basis of the nature of the mutations, the researchers noted that smoking led to various kinds of cancer.